This article originally appeared on VICE Canada.

-Paige: I don’t make much of the name, it’s just marketing, obviously the city would never actually change the neighbourhood name.
+Paige: I don’t make much of the name, it’s just marketing, obviously the city would never actually change the neighborhood name.
 I certainly don’t call my neighborhood that.
-However, if you are asking how I feel about finally having options of places to eat and shop in my neighbourhood, I feel great about that.
+However, if you are asking how I feel about finally having options of places to eat and shop in my neighborhood, I feel great about that.

 Do you understand why people think the signage, i.e. ‘morality on tap,’ is obnoxious, or do you feel it's completely appropriate?

 No one likes to read that they are doing something other people might think is wrong.
 It’s a bar though, not a community center.
 It’s not something most people would take seriously.
 It’s obviously tongue-in-cheek marketing.
 Is it obnoxious?
 Sure, but most memorable advertising is.

 Do you feel people think it's OK to hate on vegans publicly?